enspencer/gdi-node/README.md

 # Server-Side Development with Node.js, MongoDB and Express.js

 This is an Intro to Node.js course for GDI Boston.
 The course will be taught in 4 two-hour sections with an optional installation night.
-Course materials drawn from [An Absolute Beginner's Guide to Node](http://blog.modulus.io/absolute-beginners-guide-to-nodejs), Max Ogden's [Art of Node](https://github.com/maxogden/art-of-node).
+Course materials drawn from [An Absolute Beginner's Guide to Node](http://blog.modulus.io/absolute-beginners-guide-to-nodejs), Max Ogden's [Art of Node](https://github.com/maxogden/art-of-node), and my brain.
 Thanks to Cheri Allen's [gdi-ruby](https://github.com/cherimarie/gdi-ruby) curriculum for the template for this readme.

 ## Course description